Are you trying to teach your kids the days of the week? It takes a lot of repetition and practice. Find the best activities, books, and songs to help!

 Monday the Bullfrog by Matthew Van Fleet

 A hand puppet and a book in one!
-Although this is very small, it’s a fun introduction to the days of the week.
+Although this is very small, it’s a fun introduction to the week’s days.

 Socks and Underwear

-I think these socks and underwear help reinforce learning the days of the week.
+I think these socks and underwear help reinforce learning.
 My youngest loved wearing the right one for the corresponding day.
 What will your kids think?

 Barney’s “There Are Seven Days“